aiotrope/syz-G/README.md

 - MongoDB credentials and connection were established via [MongoDB Atlas](https://www.mongodb.com/atlas/database), however locally installed MongoDB will suffice.

-- The backend application also requires credentials to [Cloudinary](https://cloudinary.com/).
+- The backend also suggests obtaining [Cloudinary](https://cloudinary.com/) such as such as the `API KEYS`, `API SECRET`, `CLOUD NAME` and `PRESET NAME`.
 To your account, add new `upload preset` and set it to `unsigned`.
 Clodinary integration is only optional and the app will run even without it but image upload cannot be tested.

 ```bash
 .